AhmetZamanis/DeepLearningEnergyForecasting/README.md

 I also used `Docker` to containerize and deploy the Transformer model.
 The resulting Docker image can be used to run deployment scripts that automatically update the data from a public API, tune and train a Transformer model, and perform batch predictions.
 The usage instructions are below, and implementation details are explained in the deployment scripts' & configuration files' comments.

 See `Report.md` for an explanation of the models and analysis, along with sources and acknowledgements.
 See `notebooks/analysis` for the data prep, EDA and modeling notebooks, and `src` for the source code, including Torch classes.
+See `scripts/deployment` for the deployment scripts and configurations.

 - I also used this dataset and the `GPyTorch` package to try out Gaussian Process Regression with various training strategies.
 See `notebooks/analysis` for the notebook.
 - The merged dataset used in the analysis is available on [Kaggle](https://www.kaggle.com/datasets/ahmetzamanis/energy-consumption-and-pricing-trkiye-2018-2023).